+ JCERP on X/Twitter (please Follow)

 Open Access License

-The Journal of Chemical Engineering Research Progress (JCERP) provides immediate open access to all published content, based on the principle that making research freely available to the public fosters a broader and more equitable global exchange of knowledge.
+The Journal of Chemical Engineering Research Progress (JCERP) provides immediate and unrestricted open access to all published content, based on the principle that freely available research promotes a broader, more inclusive, and equitable global exchange of knowledge.

-All articles are made available in full text, free of charge, immediately upon publication.
-They may be read, downloaded, shared, and reused without any subscription or access fees.
-The journal publishes all content under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0), which permits use, distribution, and reproduction in any medium, including for commercial purposes, provided that appropriate credit is given to the original author(s), a link to the license is included, changes (if any) are clearly indicated, and any derivative works are distributed under the same license terms.
+JCERP publishes all content under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+This license permits anyone to use, distribute, reproduce, and adapt the material in any medium or format, including for commercial purposes, provided that appropriate credit is given to the original author(s) and source, a link to the license is provided, any modifications are clearly indicated, and any derivative works are distributed under the same license terms.

-JCERP is committed to maintaining a transparent, accessible, and legally sound open-access environment, enabling the widest possible dissemination and reuse of scholarly research.
+JCERP is committed to maintaining a transparent, accessible, and legally robust open-access publishing environment that maximizes the dissemination, visibility, and reuse of high-quality scholarly research for the benefit of the global scientific community.

 11. Manuscript Preparation Guidelines